 How long does a typical case study project take from start to finish?

-A professional case study can take as little as four weeks if you already have a client interview recorded or a Q&A form completed by your account manager and approved by the client, allowing the copywriter to start immediately.
+A professional case study can take as little as four weeks if you’ve already recorded a client interview or have a Q&A form completed by your account manager, allowing the copywriter to start immediately.
+But asking us to interview the client may yield better results.